Lewis Hamilton highlights issue with Ferrari F1 car after Japan GP: ‘We’ve found something’

 “We’ve found something on the car which is underperforming, so if that’s fixed… I’m losing over a tenth a lap.
 Qualifying is clearly really important.”

-Pressed further on the issue, amid paddock whispers it’s focused on the rear of the car, Hamilton added: “They’re [the team] aware of it, they don’t know why [it’s happening.]
+Pressed further on the issue, amid paddock whispers it’s focused on the rear of the car, Hamilton said: “They’re [the team] aware of it, they don’t know why [it’s happening.]

 “When the new component comes, hopefully it will be gone.
 I’m relatively happy with the race-pace I had, good performance for the team, myself and Ricciardo [Adami, race engineer] did a great job, onwards and upwards.”

+Hamilton was actually the only top-10 runner to make up a place in the whole race, overtaking Racing Bulls driver Isack Hadjar early on.

-Hamilton is now eighth in the championship standings, 47 points off leader Lando Norris after three rounds.
+The Briton is now eighth in the championship standings, 47 points off leader Lando Norris after three rounds.
+While he won the sprint race in China, he has struggled in the first three grands prix.
+He finished 10th in Australia and was disqualified in China, prior to this weekend in Japan.

-“I’m really hoping in the next race we’ll see hopefully some positive changes,” Hamilton said.
+“I’m really hoping in the next race we’ll see hopefully some positive changes,” Hamilton added.

 “On my side, underperforming.
 So it’s good to know.”